 This two-year programme has a maximum of 17 places.
-The application deadline is 1 April for all students.
-(For East Asian Studies, the comparable one-year programme, there is no restriction on the number of available places.
+The application deadline is 1st April for all students.
+East Asian Studies, a comparable one-year programme, has no restriction on the number of available places.
 Japanese Studies can also be followed within the two-year Research Master’s programme Asian Studies and the one-year East Asian Studies programme.